The Editing Technique of Removing Objects Inside the House

 1. The clone stamping technique

 The clone stamp tool is probably one of the most useful tools to cover up unwanted things in interiors.
-As the name suggests, it clones one area of the working canvas, takes the pixels and colors it possesses, and copies on top of the object that needs to be removed.
+As the name suggests, it clones one area of the working canvas, takes the pixels and colors it possesses, and copies on top of the exterior object that needs to be removed.
 It essentially covers the object with a background color that makes it seem like the object was never there.
 Talk about convenience!

 1. The healing brush technique